fluent/website/plugin.rst

     </source>

 port
-  port to listen on.
-Default is 9880.
+  The port to listen on.
+The default value is 9880.

 bind
-  bind address to listen on.
-Default is 0.0.0.0 (all addresses).
+  The bind address to listen on.
+The default value is 0.0.0.0 (all addresses).

 body_size_limit
-  limit of the body size.
-Default is 32MB.
+  The limit of the body size.
+The default value is 32MB.

 keepalive_timeout
-  timeout of keep-alived connection.
-Default is 10 seconds.
+  The timeout limit for keeping the connection alive.
+The default value is 10 seconds.

 tail